-We have suggested combining C1 and C2 as shown.
+Revised C1 Notes and comments We have suggested combining C1 and C2 as shown.
 The guidance has been combined and reformatted from existing guidance to current C1 & C2.

-C1 & C2 Current standards C1 Suggested revisions Suggested guidance C1.
-You must be able to C1.
-You must be able to 1.
-This should include the ability to: conduct an osteopathic conduct an osteopathic patient 1.1 Take and record the patient's case history, adapting your communication style patient evaluation sufficient to • to take account of the patient's individual needs and sensitivities. make a working diagnosis and competent and appropriate to take account of the patient's marvidual needs and sensitivities.
+C1 & C2 Current standards 55 55 C1.
+You must be able to conduct an osteopathic patient evaluation sufficient to make a working diagnosis and formulate a treatment plan.
+C1.
+You must be able to conduct an osteopathic patient evaluation and deliver safe, competent and appropriate osteopathic care to your patients.
+This should include the ability to: 1.1 Take and record the patient's case history, adapting your communication style to take account of the patient's individual needs and sensitivities.

-formulate a treatment plan. osteopathic care to your patients.
 1.2 Select and undertake appropriate clinical assessment of your patient, taking into account the nature of their presentation and their case history.
 C2.
-You must be able to formulate and deliver a 1.3 Formulate an appropriate working diagnosis or rationale for care, and explain this clearly to the patient. justifiable osteopathic treatment plan or an 1.4 Develop and apply an appropriate plan of treatment and care.
-This should be based on: alternative course of action.
-1.2.1 the working diagnosis 1.2.3. the best available evidence 1.2.4. the patient's values and preferences 1.2.5. your own skills, experience and competence.
-1.5 Monitor the effects of your care, and keep this under review.
-You should cease care if requested by the patient or if you judge that care is likely to be ineffective or not in the patient's best interests.
-1.6 Adapt an osteopathic technique or treatment approach in response to findings from palpatory examination.
-1.7 Evaluate post-treatment response and justify the decision to continue, modify or cease osteopathic treatment as appropriate.
-1.8 Recognise adverse reactions to treatment, and take appropriate action.
-1.9 Recognise when errors have been made, and take appropriate action to remedy these, taking account of the patient's best interests under your duty of candour (see D3).
-1.10Where appropriate, you should refer the patient to another healthcare professional, following appropriate referral procedures.
-2 If providing care outside of your usual practice environment, you should note in your records where this took place, and apply the same standards, where possible, as you would apply in your usual practice.
+You must be able to formulate and deliver a 1.3 Formulate an appropriate working diagnosis or rationale for care, and explain justifiable osteopathic this clea rly to the patient. treatment plan or an alternative course of action.
+1.2 Develop and apply an appropriate plan of care.
+This should be based on: 1.2.1 the working diagnosis 1.2.3. the best available evidence 1.2.4. the patient's values and preferences 1.2.5. your own skills, experience and competence. care if r the effects of your care, and keep this under review.
+You should cease equested by the patient or if you judge that care is likely to be ve or not in the patient's best interests. n osteopathic technique or treatment approach in response to findings patory examination. e post-treatment response and justify the decision to continue, modify or steopathic treatment as appropriate.
+1.6 Recogni se adverse reactions to treatment, and take appropriate action. se when errors have been made, and take appropriate action to remedy aking account of the patient's best interests under your duty of candour ). ppropriate, you should refer the patient to another healthcare onal, following appropriate referral procedures. records when care outside of your usual practice environment, you should note in your re this took place, and apply the same standards, where possible, as you in your usual practice.